Derg: Ethiopian Civil War

 During 1976, civilian opposition to the regime was ruthlessly cracked down on following an attempt on Mengistu's life.
 In some cases entire families were executed based on the accusation of being 'reactionary'.
 These grouped ranged from the conservative and pro-monarchy Ethiopian Democratic Union to the far-leftist Ethiopian People's Revolutionary Party, the Eritrean People's Liberation Front (EPLF) guerrillas fighting for Eritrean independence, rebels based in Tigray (which included the nascent Tigray People's Liberation Front) and other groups.
-For some time, the Western Somali Liberation Front (WSLF), had been conducting guerilla operations in the Ogaden.
+For some time, the Western Somali Liberation Front (WSLF), had been conducting guerrilla operations in the Ogaden.
 By June 1977, it had succeeded in forcing the Ethiopian army out of much of the region and into fortified urban centers.
 During the Ogaden War that soon followed, Somalia launched a full-scale invasion to assist the WSLF.
 Under the Derg, Ethiopia became the Soviet bloc's closest ally in Africa and became one of the best-armed nations in the region as a result of massive military aid, chiefly from the Soviet Union, East Germany, Cuba and North Korea.

 In October 1978, the Derg announced the National Revolutionary Development Campaign to mobilize human and material resources to transform the economy, which led to a ten-year plan (1984/85 – 1993/94) to expand agricultural and industrial output, forecasting a 6.5% growth in GDP and a 3.6% rise in per capita income.
 Instead, per capita income declined considerably to 0.8% over this period.
 Because of the impact of the wars in Ogaden and Eritrea, food output did not even keep pace with population growth in the 1974-1978 period.
 Between 1977 and 1979 Ethiopia faced severe food shortages, both in the towns and in parts of the countryside.